andrew/ultimate-awesome/README.md

 - [qt-guide](https://github.com/mikeroyal/qt-guide) - Qt Guide.
 - [awesome-neorg](https://github.com/nvim-neorg/awesome-neorg) - A collection of awesome Neorg notes, software and resources.
 - [awesome-oss-docs](https://github.com/saintmalik/awesome-oss-docs) - 📚 A curated list of awesome open source documentation for people whole love contributing to docs (Documentarians).
+- [awesome-rabbit-r1](https://github.com/sayhiben/awesome-rabbit-r1) - A list of resources for hacking on the Rabbit r1.
+- [awesome_dart_frog](https://github.com/VeryGoodOpenSource/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!
+Created by Very Good Ventures.
 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-rl](https://github.com/dbobrenko/awesome-rl) - Awesome RL: Papers, Books, Codes, Benchmarks.
 - [awesome-spectra](https://github.com/erwanp/awesome-spectra) - 🌈 A collaborative list of awesome tools for spectroscopy.
 Also, check:.